 Following a period of restructuring, the company found itself in debt and in need of assistance.
 In 1999, Corporación José R. Lindley S.A. struck a deal with the Coca-Cola Company.
-Coca-Cola purchased half of Inca Kola -- a rival it had never managed to beat -- and a 20% stake in the Lindley Corporation.
+Coca-Cola purchased half of Inca Kola—a rival it had never managed to beat—and a 20 percent stake in the Lindley Corporation.

-There are no dos or don’ts with Inca Kola -- it’s very much an anytime-anywhere kind of drink.
+There are no dos or don’ts with Inca Kola—it’s very much an anytime and anywhere kind of drink.
 You’ll find it served in many different establishments in Peru, from fast food restaurants (including McDonald’s) to upscale cevicherias (ceviche restaurants).
 Inca Kola is also a standard accompaniment to Peruvian Chinese food as served in the country’s many chifa restaurants.

 Served cold, Inca Kola is a surprisingly refreshing drink.
-Many Peruvians, however, possess strange phobias regarding the consumption of icy-cold drinks, in which case they’ll drink it at room temperature.
+Many Peruvians, however, possess strange phobias regarding the consumption of icy-cold drinks.
+As a result, they tend to drink it at room temperature.

-Unlike Coca-Cola, Inca Kola is rarely -- if ever -- served with ice, nor is it used as a mixer for alcoholic drinks such as rum or vodka (if you really want to try something different with a bottle of Inca Kola, here's a recipe for Inca Kola pound cake).
+Unlike Coca-Cola, Inca Kola is rarely—if ever—served with ice, nor is it used as a mixer for alcoholic drinks such as rum or vodka.

 Inca Kola is available throughout Peru; even the smallest store in the smallest village will probably have a bottle or two somewhere on the shelf.